Copernicus Demonstrators – Mobility, Emergency, and Infrastructure

 Phase 1

-Study on the technical feasibility and commercial viability of innovative Copernicus demonstrators in 5 Proof of Concepts:
+Study on the technical feasibility and commercial viability of innovative Copernicus demonstrators in 5 proof-of-concept projects:

 OHB Digital Services

-Proof of Concept 5: Monitoring historical, current and forecast rail
+Proof of Concept 5: Monitoring historical, current, and forecasted rail and track temperature data to improve railway infrastructure.

-Proof of Concept 1: Monitoring sulphur dioxide (SO2) and nitrogen dioxide (NO2) concentrations around
+Proof of Concept 1: Monitoring sulfur dioxide (SO₂) and nitrogen dioxide (NO₂) concentrations in the vicinity

-major European airports at higher spatial resolution to support sustainable aviation practices.
+of major European airports with higher spatial resolution to support sustainable aviation practices.

-Proof of Concept 2: Flood risk assessment by integrating high-resolution Copernicus data with hydrological and hydraulic models for accurate risk assessment for user-defined assets.
+Proof of Concept 2: Assessment of flood risks through the integration of high-resolution Copernicus data with hydrological and hydraulic models to provide accurate risk assessments for user-defined facilities.

-Proof of Concept 3: Evaluation of the impact of biofouling on shipping
+Proof of Concept 3: Assessment of the effects of biofouling on shipping routes, emissions, fuel consumption, and hull cleaning costs (

 Proof of Concept 4: Efficient route planning

-Support all Proof of Concepts through consulting and business analysis and lead the recommendation process of 3 Proof of Concepts for Phase 2.
+Support for all proof-of-concept projects through consulting and business analysis, and leadership of the recommendation process for three proof-of-concept projects for Phase 2.

-Copernicus Demonstrators - Mobility, Emergency and Infrastructures is carried out under a programme of and funded by the European Union Agency for the Space Programme
+Copernicus Demonstrators – Mobility, Emergency and Infrastructures is carried out under a program of and funded by the European Union Agency for the Space Program

-The logo of the European Union Agency for the Space Program
+The logo of the European Union Agency for the Space Programme

 Geoanalytics